Anthony42540/GatorFieldNotebook/README.md

 - Basic UI: different screen navigation via button interaction
 - Navbar implementation
 - SQL setup: hooks for connection to the database have been implemented, tables have been added, and a database class has been made for interaction
+- -Sample Saving: user can input sample information, save, and view all samples
+- Bluetooth library: implemented a base for bluetooth library implementation

 ### SQLLight tables
 #### SampleForm